tsuru/tsuru/docs/using/go.rst

 It's done!
 Now we have a simple go project deployed on tsuru.

-Now we can access your app in the URL displayed in `app-list` ("helloworld.192.168.50.4.nip.io" in this case).
+Now we can access your app in the URL displayed in `app list` ("helloworld.192.168.50.4.nip.io" in this case).

 Going further